sonata-nfv/son-install/README.md

 ## Requirements

-'son-install' version 2.1 requires Ansible 2.3.0
+* 'son-install' version 2.1 requires Ansible 2.3.0
+* actually, 'son-install' assumes 'ubuntu' or 'centos' default username to run the playbooks - in the near future, this limitation will b eremoved by using a generic 'sonata' user.

 ## Usage